GenStatLeipzig/pulmonologists_interspecies_scRNA/README.md

-# Supplemental Figures to the manuscript
+# Supplementary Figures to the manuscript

 ![Dotplot_Marker_All in One](https://user-images.githubusercontent.com/73164857/132716956-c5d6e118-8c2e-439f-967f-e1de4928e3db.png)